 Employers in the logistics sector

-Royal Mail, the UK’s universal postal services provider, offers three different two-year graduate programmes in logistics.
-These are fleet management, network optimisation and central and special events.
+Royal Mail, the UK’s universal postal services provider, offers three logistics programmes that last for two years.
+These are in line haul, logistics processing and central postal control and special events.
 Applicants should have a 2.1 in any degree subject.

 Employers offering graduate supply chain opportunities

 DHL is part of international postal and logistics group Deutsche Post DHL.
 It runs five different supply chain programmes for graduates, including one in finance and a future leaders programme – aimed at developing management skills.

 Associated British Foods is a group of food and ingredient companies.
 It runs an 18-month supply chain graduate scheme, in which graduates work for one of its eight businesses.

 EDF Energy is an energy producer and supplier that runs a two-year supply chain graduate programme.
 Applicants need at least a 2.1 undergraduate degree or a 2.2 postgraduate degree in a subject related to business or economics.
 Graduates will work towards gaining a chartership with the Chartered Institute of Procurement and Supply (CIPS).

 GSK is a pharmaceutical company that runs a three-year Future Leaders graduate programme in three different areas – business operations, research and development and manufacturing and supply.

 Kerry Group provides ingredients and solutions for the food, drink and pharmaceuticals industries.
 It offers a supply chain graduate programme, as well as one in procurement.
 For both of these, a minimum of a 2.1 undergraduate degree in a related discipline is needed.

 Lidl, the supermarket chain, runs a two-year retail graduate management programme.
 During the first year, graduates experience work in three areas of the company: sales, logistics and supply chain.
 They then specialise in the second year.
 A 2.2 degree in any discipline is required.